amckay/ModelUtils.jl/README.md

 @unpack z = exogenous(E,m)
 ```

-The macros `@endogenousvariables` and `@exogenousvariables` add entries to a dictionary `vardict` which we pass when constructing the model environment.

 ### Leads and lags

 `@endogenousvariables` automatically constructs data types that allow us to reference leads and lags of our endogenous variables.
 We do so with `@unpack y_l = lag(X,m)`.
 A lag prepends the steady state value and then omits the last element of the transition.
 A lead can be accessed with `@unpack y_p = lead(X,m)`.

-If you want to access higher-order lags and leads, you need to add these to `vardict`.
+If you want to access higher-order lags and leads, you need to prepare for this in setting up the model environment.
 For example, if you want to reference variables from date t-2 in the equation for date t you use `@addlaglead -2 y p i`.
 Here, the first expression is an integer saying what lag or lead we are adding.
 The remaining arguments are the names of the endogenous variables (all of them).
 Then to reference these data you use `@unpack y_l2 = lag(X,m,-2)`.
 See `ConvexAdjustCost.jl` for an example.

 ## Solving functions